joonashak/nestjs-eve-auth/docs/src/index.md

 ## Documentation Version

 This documentation is published from the latest stable version released to NPM.
-For other versions, please check out the relevant tag or commit, and read the docs locally. (`npm run docs` in repo root launches the documentation dev server.)
+For other versions, please checkout the relevant tag or commit, and read the docs locally. (`npm run docs` in repo root launches the documentation dev server.)